-At Elite Massage Chairs, we have our own ideas on the aesthetics and design for our models.
-We design specifically for the American consumer market, and we believe in striving to achieve the right balance between form and function.
-We design key appearance aspects of our chairs personally, and have distinct criteria for materials for a richer appearance.
-We use subtle designs without a lot of “flash” or cluttered details, and listen closely to the feedback from our customers.
+At Elite Massage Chairs, we appreciate designs specifically for the American consumer market, and we believe in striving to achieve the right balance between form and function.
+We like subtle designs without a lot of “flash” or cluttered details, and listen closely to the feedback from our customers.

 Our studies have shown that many customers put their chairs in their bedrooms, living rooms, dens and workout areas.
-So we create chairs that are designed well and people find attractive, however most importantly deliver what counts – the best, deepest, strongest and most therapeutic massage available in any chair on the market.
+So we create chairs that are designed well and people find attractive, however most importantly deliver what counts – superb massage quality, nothing less.

 We believe the answer is simply “very important.”